 Our little family just got back from a two-week trip to attend two family reunions and visit my husband’s hometown.
 It was a busy couple of weeks with a lot of driving, two plane flights, lots of new places to sleep, and many, many new faces for our toddler.

 Although I am beside myself with joy to be back home with my own bed, Ella’s own room, and our normal routine, I can say we had a lovely trip and Ella did remarkably well.

-- Go with the Flow.
+5. Go with the flow.
 We had a fairly late flight home (taking off just after Ella’s normal bedtime) and I assumed she would sleep the whole trip.
 We strapped her into her carseat, handed over the stuffed lamb, blanket, and pacifier and waited for the sounds of the plane and the dark cabin to lull her right to sleep.
 And waited and waited and waited.
 There was no sleeping.
 Just laughing, giggling, and spilling soda down her pajamas when the flight attendant brought them around.
 When we got off the plane, she walked all the way from the gate to the car.
 She finally went to sleep in her own bed just before 2:00 a.m., by FAR the latest she’s ever been awake since her first weeks of life.

-- At the end of the day, remember that a few missed naps and more junk food than normal is a small price to pay for watching your child get to know her grandparents, uncles, aunts, and cousins.
+At the end of the day, remember that a few missed naps and more junk food than normal is a small price to pay for watching your child get to know her grandparents, uncles, aunts, and cousins.